 In 2006, Robin’s son Michael and daughter Deborah took over the ownership and day to day running of Aveley Lodge whilst Robin became a silent partner.
 Michael was appointed the Registered Care Home Manager too.
 Working at Aveley Lodge was nothing new to Michael.
 Since the age of 11, Michael had often spent the majority of his evenings and weekends helping his dad by cutting the grass and keeping the home and its grounds tidy.
 From the age of 18, Michael helped out with care work and would help Robin build, maintain and decorate the home as well as learning about book keeping and payroll.
 He would also help out with domestic chores and the administration side although he never did the cooking!
 Michael also introduced new job roles employing a full time activities coordinator, experienced domestics, professional chefs, admin staff and more qualified and experienced senior care assistants.

 In 2010, Aveley Lodge underwent a huge refurbishment of the kitchen, extending, modernising and bringing it up to the standards required for today’s strict food hygiene environment.
 This included a specific washing up area and huge food storage area.
 At the same time, Suzanne Parmenter, Michael’s wife, left her highly pressurised legal job and joined Aveley Lodge to support Michael and Deborah as a domestic and care worker before climbing her way up the ladder to HR Manager then subsequently, PR Manager.
 In 2016, Deborah’s son Jake joined the family business as a Care Assistant and enjoyed his time with us before leaving for University to study Business and Finance.
-In 2019, Deborah’s daughter Madeline also joined the team as an Activities Assistant, a role she enjoyed immensely too before leaving for University as well.
+In 2019, Deborah’s daughter Madeline also joined the team as an Activities Assistant, a role she enjoyed immensely too before leaving for a career in charity work.